nvidia-holoscan/holoscan-sdk/docs/examples/ping_custom_op.md

 (ping-custom-op-example)=
 # Ping Custom Op

 In this section, we will modify the previous `ping_simple` example to add a custom operator into the workflow.
 We've already seen a custom operator defined in the `hello_world` example but skipped over some of the details.

 In this example we will cover:

-- the details of creating your own custom operator class
+- The details of creating your own custom operator class.
-- how to add input and output ports to your operator
+- How to add input and output ports to your operator.
-- how to add parameters to your operator
+- How to add parameters to your operator.
-- the data type of the messages being passed between operators
+- The data type of the messages being passed between operators.

 :::{note}
-The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the debian package, alongside their executables.
+The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the Debian package, alongside their executables.
 :::

 ## Operators and Workflow